dopp000/custom-limbus-dnd-bot/README.md

   Build Points aren't built as commands anywhere yet), tier removal is just a directly-settable admin/testing flag for now, same as every other stat this bot lets you set directly.
+- **Guard / Shield / Clashable Guard**: a third defense-skill type (`[Guard]`/`[Clashable Guard]` flags), alongside Evade/Counter.
+  `[Guard]`: declared normally, but never enters a normal Clash even if mutually targeted (same exclusion as `Unclashable`) -- it always self-resolves, converting its own Final Power into Shield HP for the CASTER instead of dealing damage to anyone.
+Shield is an overhead HP pool `Fighter.take_damage` drains BEFORE regular HP (1:1, no reduction of its own -- Shield isn't a resistance), and clears every round (`Fighter.clear_declaration`) -- it doesn't persist, a fresh Guard each round is the only way to keep it topped up.
+  `[Clashable Guard]`: reactive, same interception shape as Clashable Counter (own single-use flag, scans the holder's other slots for an unopposed attack to intercept if its own declared action goes unopposed) -- but its clash outcome replaces normal damage entirely, win or lose.
+Winning deals NO damage: instead it raises the loser's enabled Stagger thresholds by `GUARD_STAGGER_THRESHOLD_RAISE` (10 percentage points per tier, easier to tune in `cogs/battle.py`), making them easier to Stagger later rather than an instant Stagger.
+  Losing still takes the winner's damage, just cut by `GUARD_LOSE_DAMAGE_REDUCTION_PCT` (25%).
+Both constants are placeholder defaults, easy to retune if they feel off in play.
 - **Animated Combat Phase**: `/battle combat` plays out the whole round as one continuously-edited message.
 Coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own